Crater Lake National Park RV trip planning

 What is the best pickup city for Crater Lake National Park?

-Seattle, San Francisco, Santa Cruz are the main markets to compare.
+Portland, Medford, Eugene are the main pickup cities to compare.
 The best choice depends on flights, rental supply, drive time, and the full route after the park.

 Can I take any RV to Crater Lake National Park?